sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 In the commercial world, it would be tied to profit.
 But in the public sector world, it is tied to a Program's mandate and [expected result](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#orgs/dept/128/infograph/results).
 The IT Branch can report on costs spent on the product as well in its [APM Assessment](https://www.gcpedia.gc.ca/wiki/OCIO_Application_Portfolio_Management).
-But ultimately, this metric is a business one and Program Owners are encouraged to partner with the CDO and the BAAO to help define them.
+But ultimately, this metric is a business one and Program Officials are encouraged to partner with the CDO and the BAAO to help define them.

 In Figure 3, we can see that the workload distribution over a 12-month period shifted from focusing on new features, to fixing defects and addressing compliance risks, to remediating technical debt.